UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 </p>

-The link for the audio jack testing can be found [project website](https://ucla-ece209as-2018w.github.io/Aadithya-Nrithya/)
+The link for the audio jack testing can be found [here](https://ucla-ece209as-2018w.github.io/Aadithya-Nrithya/)

 <p align="justify">